asvinsritharan/Accident-Severity-Model/README.md

 # Capstone-Project

-This is the code for the Capstone Project for the IBM Data Science Professional Certificate
+This is a full report on my findings when creating a model for prediciting the severity of an accident.

+The data used is collected from the IBM Capstone Project and is based in Seattle

+Please click on the ipynb file to read the full report.
+A slideshow and paper is also available to read